 - Mood and stress

 The ovaries produce estrogen and progesterone.
-This production decreases during menopause, leading to hormone shifts or a decline in estrogen, which causes menopausal symptoms.
-It can, therefore, be easy to mistake the signs of a hormonal imbalance for the typical signs of menopause.
+This production decreases during perimenopause, leading to hormone shifts or a decline in estrogen.
+It can, therefore, be easy to mistake the signs of a hormonal imbalance for the typical signs of perimenopause.

 Hormonal imbalances are commonly associated with the following symptoms: